Statistical fluctuation analysis for measurement-device-independent quantum key distribution: Simulation

-In practice, $\hat Q_{\mu \nu}^{w}$ and $\hat E_{\mu \nu}^{w}$, similar to those in Table \ref{Tab:MIFluc:9Gains} and \ref{Tab:MIFluc:4QBERs}, are derived from the raw data obtained in the experiment.
+In practice, $\hat Q_{\mu \nu}^{w}$ and $\hat E_{\mu \nu}^{w}$, similar to those in Tables \ref{Tab:MIFluc:9Gains} and \ref{Tab:MIFluc:4QBERs}, are derived from the raw data obtained in the experiment.
 The task of the security analysis, which is the main focus of this work, is to determine the final secure key rate for such sets of data.
-Following the analysis given in Section \ref{Sub:MIFluc:ParaEst}, here we minimize $Y_{11}^{z}$ and maximize $e_{11}^{x}$ subject to constraints of Eq.~\eqref{MIFluc:DecoyImp:ConstraintsIneq}, by assuming that the values listed in Tables \ref{Tab:MIFluc:9Gains} and \ref{Tab:MIFluc:4QBERs} are, respectively, the measured gain and QBER in a certain experiment.
+Following the analysis given in Sec.~\ref{Sub:MIFluc:ParaEst}, here we minimize $Y_{11}^{z}$ and maximize $e_{11}^{x}$ subject to constraints of Eq.~\eqref{MIFluc:DecoyImp:ConstraintsIneq}, by assuming that the values listed in Tables \ref{Tab:MIFluc:9Gains} and \ref{Tab:MIFluc:4QBERs} are, respectively, the measured gain and QBER in a certain experiment.

-Table~\ref{Tab:MIFluc:eY11estVW} provides lower and upper bounds on these parameters, obtained by solving the corresponding linear-programming problems, and compared them with the expected values from the simulation results of Eq.~\eqref{MIFluc:Model:eY11sim}.
-From Table~\ref{Tab:MIFluc:eY11estVW}, one can see that the parameter estimations in the $x$-basis is worse than those in the $z$-basis.
-This is because multi-photon terms contribute more to the gains and QBERs in the $x$-basis than in the $z$-basis.
+Table \ref{Tab:MIFluc:eY11estVW} provides lower and upper bounds on these parameters, obtained by solving the corresponding linear-programming problems, and compared them with the expected values from the simulation results of Eq.~\eqref{MIFluc:Model:eY11sim}.
+From Table~\ref{Tab:MIFluc:eY11estVW}, one can see that the parameter estimations in the $x$ basis is worse than those in the $z$ basis.
+This is because multiphoton terms contribute more to the gains and QBERs in the $x$ basis than in the $z$ basis.

-Substituting the parameter estimations from Table \ref{Tab:MIFluc:eY11estVW}, lower bound of $Y_{11}^z$ and the upper bound of $e_{11}^x$, into Eq.~\eqref{MIFluc:Post:KeyRate}, one can calculate the key rate to be $6.89\times10^{-5}$ bits/pulse.
-Similarly, one can evaluate the dependence of the key rate on channel transmittance, as shown in Figure \ref{Fig:MIFluc:RdBVW}.
+Substituting the parameter estimations from Table \ref{Tab:MIFluc:eY11estVW}, the lower bound of $Y_{11}^z$ and the upper bound of $e_{11}^x$, into Eq.~\eqref{MIFluc:Post:KeyRate}, one can calculate the key rate to be $6.89\times10^{-5}$ bits/pulse.
+Similarly, one can evaluate the dependence of the key rate on channel transmittance, as shown in Fig.~\ref{Fig:MIFluc:RdBVW}.
 One can see that even by including statistical fluctuations the key rate decreases linearly with channel loss before the cut-off regime.
-In the low-loss regime, the Vacuum+Weak decoy-state protocol performs almost as well as the asymptotic case.
+In the low-loss regime, the vacuum+weak-decoy-state protocol performs almost as well as the asymptotic case.